GOVTNZ/tahi/principles.md

 # *Draft* government design principles v0.1

-The following are a set of principles to accompany all-of-government design system assets.
-These are for comment and contribution, and where appropriate will reflect [the NZ government Digital Service Design Standard](https://www.digital.govt.nz/standards-and-guidance/digital-service-design-standard/) release in **June 2018**:
+The following are a set of draft principles to accompany all-of-government design system assets.
+These are for comment and contribution, and where appropriate will reflect [the NZ government Digital Service Design Standard](https://www.digital.govt.nz/standards-and-guidance/digital-service-design-standard/) release in **July 2018**.

 ## NZ government *draft* design principles